2sic/2sxc-docs/2sxc Docs Generator/pages/net-code/api-typed-strong/razor-typed-models.md

     XD["Child Razor\nList-Item.cshtml"]
 ```

-You would now have another class `/AppCode/Razor/ProductViewModel` which would be a strongly typed model.
+You would now have another class `/AppCode/Razor/ProductViewModel` which would be a strong-typed model.

 ```c#
 namespace AppCode.Razor